olivierpierre/comp26020-problems/week3-c-pointers-stdlib/12-malloc5/README.md

 > **Realloc.**
 > Although this functionality already exists in the form of the standard function `realloc` (see [here](https://man7.org/linux/man-pages/man3/realloc.3.html) -- for the sake of the exercise it is asked to implement it manually here.

-To check the correctness of your program, use a [Linux distribution with check50 installed](https://github.com/olivierpierre/comp26020-devcontainer) and write your solution in a file named `malloc5.c`.
+To check the correctness of your program, use a use a [Linux distribution](https://github.com/olivierpierre/comp26020-devcontainer) with [check50 installed](exercise-set-1.html#installing-check50) and write your solution in a file named `malloc5.c`.
 In a terminal, with that file in the local directory, check with this command:

 ```shell